Orgo — Execution & Accountability

 Recurring patterns trigger review/audit cases instead of staying as passive dashboards.

-Read the dedicated Guarantees (/platforms/orgo/guarantees) page for the full reliability model.
+Read the dedicated Guarantees (/platforms/orgo/guarantees) page for the fuller seven-guarantee model.
+This keeps the root page concise while staying aligned with the dedicated guarantees page.

 ## Profiles (governance knobs, not custom code)